anchetaWern/anchetawern.github.io/source/_posts/2013-10-21-how-to-perform-cross-domain-ajax-requests.markdown

 });
 ```

-If this doesn't work you can also use the [csshttprequest](https://github.com/nbio/csshttprequest) library:
+####CSS HTTP Request

+If the first method doesn't work for you.
+You can also use the [csshttprequest](https://github.com/nbio/csshttprequest) library.
+What this library does is to convert the data that you're passing to another server to something similar to css.
+Css isn't subjected to the same domain origin policy so this works.
+The only downside is that you can only send `GET` requests:

 ```
 CSSHttpRequest.get(